PriorWeaver: Prior Elicitation via Iterative Dataset Construction: Background and Related Work

 \system{}'s goal is to elicit priors that faithfully reflect analysts’ knowledge~\cite{garthwaite2005statistical}, which depend on analysts' beliefs and may span across the informativeness spectrum. \system{} prioritizes the specification of priors that would generate data consistent with the analyst’s understanding of the world~\cite{Gelman2017likelihood}.

-\subsection{Effects of Visualization On Belief Elicitation}
+\subsection{Effects of Visualization on Belief Elicitation}

-Prior elicitation is a form of belief elicitation, or how people form and externalize their assumptions.
+Prior elicitation is a form of belief elicitation in which a researcher or system helps individuals externalize their assumptions.
 Research shows that analysts often ground their beliefs in conceptual models rather than data~\cite{klahr1988dual, choi2019concept, jun2022hypothesis}, and that making these beliefs explicit improves recall and reflection~\cite{kim2017gap, jun2024rtisane}.
 Recent visualization experiments further demonstrate that users externalize more data assumptions when sketching than when verbalizing~\cite{koonchanok2021prophecy}.

 Building on these findings, researchers propose various visualization techniques for belief elicitation.
+Some have investigated how frequency framing can be applied to visualizations to facilitate eliciting belief.
 Goldstein and Rothschild demonstrate that drawing full distributions yields more accurate results than providing quantiles~\cite{goldstein2014understanding}.
 Other studies show that frequency formats often support better reasoning than probability formats~\cite{gigerenzer1995improve, kay2016ish, hullman2017imagining}.
 Kim et al. introduce a graphical sample-based elicitation interface in which users provide individual sample values that are aggregated into a distribution~\cite{kim2019bayesian}.
+In addition, recent work have begun integrating interaction techniques into visualizations to better support belief elicitation.
 Karduni et al. propose the Line + Cone method for eliciting beliefs about bivariate correlation, where users draw a central trend and specify their uncertainty around it~\cite{karduni2020bayesian}.
 Koonchanok et al. introduce an interactive scatterplot to elicit bivariate beliefs where users can adjust the slope of a trendline to indicate the expected relationship, and adjust the expected uncertainty in the relationship using a slider~\cite{koonchanok2023visualbelief}.
 These techniques highlight diverse approaches to belief elicitation.
 Mahajan et al.~\cite{mahajan2022vibe} synthesize this body of work into VIBE, a design space that organizes belief-driven visualizations by elicitation goals and input modalities.

 Extending belief visualization research that emphasizes comparing beliefs to data, \system{} anchors elicitation in the construction of a concrete, manipulable dataset that serves as the foundation for incorporating analysts' beliefs into mathematical models in Bayesian analysis.